 You can even use Surfshark for torrenting as all servers allow P2P traffic.

-- Features: more than 40,000 IP addresses; protocols that protect you from being targeted by ads; works with multiple platforms
+- Protocols that protect you from being targeted by ads

 The fact that IPVanish doesn’t rely on third-party servers also ensures great speeds.
 For you, this means that watching UHD (4K) content is likely to be seamless.
 This is great news if you have a compatible TV.